pypa/packaging.python.org/source/tutorials/distributing-packages.rst

   packages=find_packages(exclude=['contrib', 'docs', 'tests*']),

-It's required to list the :term:`packages <Import Package>` to be included in your project.
+It is required to list the :term:`packages <Import Package>` to be included in your project.
 Although they can be listed manually, ``setuptools.find_packages`` finds them automatically.
 Use the ``exclude`` keyword argument to omit packages that are not intended to be released and